Skip to main content

 It starts with preparation.

-“We can’t control what the weather will do to our assets,” says Fauzia Mulla Stanyard, director of service operations at Arqiva.
+“We can’t control what the weather will do to our assets,” says Eileen Roddis, our director of resilience and risk.
 “We focus on ensuring that we have the shortest possible restoration times in the event of any disruption.”

 That includes everything from ensuring diesel and gas fuel stocks are in place for on-site generators in the event of mains power failure to checking that sites are clear of potential hazards, such as overhanging trees.